lume/lume.github.io/guide/cameras.md

 # Camera Rig

-The [`<lume-camera-rig>`](../api/cameras/CameraRig) element is much like a real-life camera rig that contains a camera on it: it has controls to allow the user to rotate and dolly the camera around in physical space more easily, in a particular and specific.
-In the following example, try draging to rotate, scrolling to zoom:
+The [`<lume-camera-rig>`](../api/cameras/CameraRig) element is similar to a real-life camera rig that holds a camera making it easy to move the camera in space using controls for rotating the camera around or moving the camera closer or further to or from a focus point.

+In the following example, drag to rotate the camera around the camera rig's local origin, and scroll or pinch with fingers to zoom:

 <live-code id="rigExample"></live-code>